Centre Area Transportation Authority: 2012 Fleet Upgrades

 In the summer of 2012, CATA took a delivery of 28 brand new 40' New Flyer Xcelsior CNG-powered buses.
 Those buses replaced the 16 40' Orion V buses and also the 9 35' New Flyer C35LF LYNX buses (#38-45 and #47) from Orlando, FL.
 All of the Xcelsior buses are 40' despite the fact that nine replaced 35' buses.
 This replacement plan also allowed CATA to make a net gain of 3 40' buses in their fleet, as only 25 buses were replaced.

 Fare-Free Routes

 In the fall of 1999, CATA and Penn State came up with an agreement in which CATA would take over all bus transportation on campus, which would be fare-free.
 Four routes were created as part of the agreement: The Blue and White Loops (in conjunction with the school's colors), and the Red and Green Links (the latter of which is no longer in service).
 The three current routes, Blue/White Loops and Red Link, run during the fall and spring semesters.
 Only Blue Loop and White Loop run on the summer and operate under a limited-service schedule.
 No Loop or Link services run on Sundays during summer except special events.
+All three routes have service modifications on football gamedays.